Last updated: 29 May 2026

 Does Rhode Island Medicaid cover dental care for adults?

 Yes.
-Rhode Island says Medicaid provides dental services for adults over age 21 who have Medicaid coverage.
-Some services may have limits or need approval, so ask the dentist to check before treatment starts.
+Rhode Island says Medicaid provides dental services for covered adults over age 21.
+Some services have limits or need prior authorization.

-Can I get free dentures in Rhode Island?
+Can seniors get dentures through Rhode Island Medicaid?

 Does Original Medicare cover dental implants?

-Usually no. Original Medicare does not cover most routine dental care, dentures, or implants.
-Medicare may cover dental care only in limited medical situations.
-Medicare Advantage plans may offer dental benefits, but rules vary by plan.
+Usually no. Original Medicare does not cover routine dental care, dentures, or implants in most cases.

 What should I do if I cannot find a Medicaid dentist?